 Interested in getting smart guidance for your journey to a highly selective business school?
 Then, you’ve come to the right place.
 Poets&Quants‘ global directory of MBA admissions consultants will help you select an ideal partner for the MBA application process.
-Think of the directory as a Match.com for business school admissions.

 The searchable directory allows users to learn more about each consultant, their experience and background, as well as how much they charge, and ultimately what previous clients think about them.
-The directory also features helpful videos, blogs and articles, offering readers intelligent admissions advice whether or not you decide hire a consultant.
+The directory and admissions advice hub also features helpful videos, blogs and articles, offering readers intelligent admissions advice whether or not you decide hire a consultant.
 The directory is simple to use but there are some things we’d like to point out.

 ABOUT THE SEARCH PARAMETERS

 The directory default is set to display all currently listed consultants.
 When parameters are checked, search results will contract or expand according to the search options selected.
 For example, if “Yes” is selected under the category “Admissions Committee Experience,” the display will automatically refresh to only show consultants who have admissions committee experience.
 This is the standard function across all parameters.
-Users can currently search for a consultant by name, services offered, cost, years of experience, and language.
+Users can currently search for a consultant by name, services offered, cost, years of experience, language, and by firm.
 They also can search on whether a consultant has business school admissions committee experience, membership in the AIGAC trade association, and even the schools a consultant attended as well as the companies a consultant once worked for.

 If you want to work for McKinsey or Bain, you just might want an admissions consultant who went to one of your target schools and at one time worked for one of those major consulting firms.
 If you want to work on Wall Street, you might prefer to have a consultant who has a background in finance and got an MBA that opened the doors to a bulge bracket financial firm.
 Here are the parameters you can use to search for an ideal match: